projg2/gemato/README.rst

 Utility commands
 ----------------
-gemato provides a few other commands that could help debugging its behavior.
-Those are:
+gemato provides a few other utility commands that provide access to its crypto backend.
+These are:

 ``gemato hash -H <hashes> [<path>...]``
   Print hashes of the specified files in Manifest-like format.
-  Used to verify that the hash backend works correctly.

 ``gemato openpgp-verify [-K <key>] [<path>...]``
-  Check OpenPGP signatures embedded in the specified files.
-Detached signatures are not supported.
-Used to verify that the OpenPGP backend works correctly.
+  Check OpenPGP cleartext signatures embedded in the specified files.

+``gemato openpgp-verify-detached [-K <key>] <sig-file> <data-file>`` Verify the specified data file against a detached OpenPGP signature.

 Requirements